SenseNet/sncom-resources/_posts/2020-05-05-authentication-with-identity-server.md

 Quoting from [https://openid.net/connect/](https://openid.net/connect/)
 > OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
 It allows Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.

 Ok, so IdentityServer4 is implementing the industry-standard protocol for authorization.
 That sounds awesome.
-We don't have to implement hacky/non-standard ways to implement authorization, IdentityServer4 handles that for us.
+We don't have to implement hacky/non-standard ways to implement authorization, IdentityServer4 does most of the work for us.

-## How can I authenticate to sensenet from your SPA then?
+## How can I authenticate to sensenet from a SPA then?

 The easiest way is to use our newly created React component library for handling authentication through a provider ([@sensenet/authentication-oidc-react](https://www.npmjs.com/package/@sensenet/authentication-oidc-react)).
 It uses [oidc-client](https://www.npmjs.com/package/oidc-client) under the hood.
-If you are using another framework or just vanilla js, your best bet is this lib.
+If you are using another framework or just vanilla js, this lib is your best bet.

 - Add @sensenet/authentication-oidc-react to your react app either with `yarn add @sensenet/authentication-oidc-react` or with `npm install @sensenet/authentication-oidc-react`
-- Add a configuration file like this
+- Add a configuration file like this:

 ```typescript
 import { UserManagerSettings } from '@sensenet/authentication-oidc-react'